ravigit/learnings/README.md

 # My Learnings

 Notes of various tools, libraries and languages I use.
+This is available as GitHub Pages site [here](https://ravigit.github.io/learnings/)

 ## Clojure